Nagoya team working on robot to help elderly drivers stay alert, safe | The Japan Times

 Authorities in Japan are stepping up measures aimed at encouraging the elderly to give up their driver’s license as the number of fatal road accidents involving drivers aged 75 or older shows no sign of decreasing.

-But the research team, helmed by professor Hirofumi Aoki and associate professor Takahiro Tanaka of the university’s Institute of Innovation for Future Society, hopes to create a society where they can still enjoy driving.
+But the research team, helmed by professor Hirofumi Aoki and associate professor Takahiro Tanaka of the university’s Institutes of Innovation for Future Society, hopes to create a society where they can still enjoy driving.

 The team is developing a 20-cm tall robot that uses a friendly voice and gestures to give warnings to senior drivers.